 Directions for installing a Windows 2008 Enterprise Server (x86 / x86_64) node with xCAT 2.1 are being developed.
 The latest notes are available on the WIKI for xCAT on Windows.
+See Note about How-Tos xCAT can be configured to work with the Xen hypervisor to install and manage virtual compute nodes.
+Installing and setting up Xen for xCAT is documented in the xCAT & Xen How-to.
 See Note about How-Tos.